Frequently Asked Questions

 Can I take photographs or video?

-Visitors are welcome to take photographs and video for personal, non-commercial use.
+Visitors are welcome to take photographs and video in the Hunteria Museum for personal, non-commercial use.
 We hope you will share them on your social networks! #hunterian.
-Photography and filming are not permitted in The Mackintosh House, Anatomy Museum or our temporary exhibitions.
 We do not allow the use of tripods, monopods, selfie-sticks or flash lighting.
-Many of the artworks in our galleries are still within copyright and using these images in any way requires prior agreement with the copyright holders or licensing agents.
 Professional photographers and film crews should contact Harriet Gaston about permission to photograph and film in Hunterian venues.

 Do you have family friendly toilet facilities which will enable me to accompany my child to the toilet?